 Baby: Your baby can hear sounds by now -- your voice, heart, and your stomach growling, as well as sounds outside your body.
 The baby will cover its ears with its hands if a loud sound is made near you, and it may even become startled and "jump."
 The baby is moving often, too -- twisting, turning, wiggling, punching and kicking.
 If you're having twins, they're almost constantly stimulating each other to move.
 Your baby sleeps now and can be awakened by noise and movement.
 At this age, your baby loves to put feet and toes in their mouth!
 From head to heel, your baby is the length as a papaya -- 10 inches.

 Mom-to-be: Congratulations!
 You're near the midpoint of your pregnancy.
 Your uterus is just about even with your navel.
 If you're having twins, it may be about an inch above that.
 Your waistline has pretty much disappeared.
 You have likely gained about 33% of your pregnancy weight.
 Bladder infections are more likely, because certain muscles in the urinary tract relax.
 You may want to start Kegel exercises to help with bladder control.
 Your breathing will deepen and you may sweat more than usual because your thyroid gland is more active.
 Your blood volume may have increased 70% by now.

 Tip of the Week: Backache?
 Watch your posture.
 Sit with a footstool or use an ergonomic chair, avoid standing for too long, sleep with a small pillow under your side at the waist, and lift things with your legs instead of your back.

 What's Happening Inside You?

-Hair is beginning to grow on your baby's head, and lanugo, a soft fine hair, covers his or her shoulders, back, and temples.
+Hair is beginning to grow on your baby's head, and lanugo, a soft fine hair, covers their shoulders, back, and temples.
 This hair protects your baby and is usually shed at the end of the baby's first week of life.

 Your baby's skin is covered with a whitish coating called vernix caseosa.
 This "cheesy" substance, thought to protect baby's skin from long exposure to the amniotic fluid, is shed just before birth.